Dear Ladies and Gentlemen,

 Throughout the University campus, all persons are required to wear medical mouth/nose protection.
 Otherwise, we ask you to observe the University's infection protection plan (30 June 2021) as well as the circulars of the university communication and the related instructions and measures.

-Information on the courses are made public in alma.
-Additionally, all registered participants of a course should be informed about the exact procedure of the specific course by the lecturer by mail.
-Therefore, it is essential that all persons who are interested in a course register in alma.
-Otherwise there is no opportunity to contact the participants!
+The information about the courses will be published in alma.
+All registered participants of a course should additionally be informed by mail by the lecturer about the exact procedure in this course.
+All those interested in a course must therefore register in alma.
+Otherwise there is no contact possibility!

 02 November 2020

-Further information on examinations for students: see website of the university.
+Further information on examinations for students can be found on the university website.

 31 March 2020

 The faculty has spoken out in favor of not specifying a general extension of the deadline by a certain period of time.
 Instead, the faculty's lecturers and examination board chairs were asked to find individual and pragmatic solutions with the students and to make generous use of the possibility of extending the deadline.

 Information about the corona virus for Tübingen excahnge students (outgoings) who are currently abroad or plan to go soon.

 FAQ for international students (incoming)